biomed-AI/GraphCS/README.md

 ## Reproduction instructions

-**You can reproduce all results reported in this study following the README stored in folder `reproducibility`. **
+**You can reproduce all results reported in this study following the README stored in folder reproducibility. **
 Note: All raw datasets (RData format) used in this paper were saved on here [website](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing).
 You can download them and put them into the folder `example_data` to reproduce the results reported in this paper.
 On the other hand, For Python-based competing methods, you can use the function `convert_between_scanpy_seurat.R` in the folder `reproducibility/competing_methods/` to convert RData type into h5ad type.